 What is the aim of the Connecting Cultures GRP?

-How cultures connect and how those connections have shaped our world across the centuries are key questions for anyone attempting to understand the reality we live in.
+How cultures connect and how those connections have shaped us across the centuries are key questions for anyone attempting to understand the world we live in.
 And as technology shrinks the space around us, turning the global into the local, there is arguably more need than ever for scholars to contribute to greater understanding between cultures.

 The theme "Connecting Cultures" brings together the interests of leading scholars from across the Faculties at Warwick.
-Key Warwick research in this area focuses on intercultural studies, mobility, translation and language politics, and cognate areas and aims to contribute at both a theoretical and an applied level to debates around what connects and what divides cultures.
+Key Warwick research in this area focuses on intercultural studies, mobility, translation and language politics, memory studies, community and creativity and cognate areas and aims to contribute at both a theoretical and an applied level to debates around what connects and what divides cultures.

 Key characteristics of the Connecting Cultures GRP